Fiber averaged dynamics associated with the Lorentz force equation: The averaged Lorentz connection

-The following proposition enumerates basic properties of the averaged connection.
-The proof is straightforward; one needs to check the coefficients given by the formula $(8.1)$: \begin{proposicion} Let $({\bf M}, \eta, [A])$ be a semi-Randers space, $f:{\bf \Sigma}\longrightarrow {\bf R}$ which is non-negative with compact support and $<\,^L\nabla>$ be the averaged Lorentz connection.
-Then \begin{enumerate}
+The following {\it Proposition} is direct from the properties of affine connections and the structure of the connection coefficients \eqref{gammalorentzpromediado}, \begin{proposicion} Let $({\bf M}, \eta, F)$ be a Lorentzian Randers space, $f:{\bf N}\to {\bf R}$ a one particle distribution function with non-trivial compact support on ${\bf \Sigma}$ and $\langle\,^L\nabla\rangle$ the averaged Lorentz connection.
+Then if $\eta(\dot{x},\dot{x})=1$, the following properties hold, \begin{enumerate}

-\item $<\,^L\nabla>$ is an affine, symmetric connection on ${\bf M}$.
-Therefore, for any point $x\in {\bf M}$, there is a {\it normal coordinate system} such that the averaged coefficients are zero.
+\item For each point $x\in {\bf M}$, there is a {\it normal coordinate system} such that the averaged coefficients are zero.